 Of course, there are multiple routes to Mt.
 Whitney within the Inyo National Forest and Sequoia National Park, and if you’re up for a longer adventure you can try to secure a permit for a different entry point.
 Also, if you’ve qualified for a John Muir Trail permit (another hard-to-get backcountry permit which the Park Service has seen a 100% increase in demand for in recent years), you do not need an additional permit to summit Mt.
 Whitney.

 Located on the Colorado Plateau in the Paria Canyon-Vermilion Cliffs Wilderness, you’ll find the Coyote Buttes, an impressive geologic area filled with brightly-colored sandstone formations, arches and even dinosaur tracks.
 And while the Buttes are filled with a wide variety of impressive sights, it’s the swirling sandstone feature called “the Wave,” that people flock to see.
 But with only 20 visitors permitted daily for the unmarked, approximately 6-mile round-trip hike, this might be the most coveted day permit in the country.

-Here’s how to get a permit for the Wave in North Coyote Buttes…
+Here’s how to get an advanced permit for the Wave in North Coyote Buttes…